DavidAntliff/esp32-i2c-error-1503/README.md

 It is also interesting to note that many times after the initial crash, the ESP32 will reboot but then crash immediately when calling `i2c_driver_install`.
 This occurs over and over until power is removed or the reset button on the board is pressed.

 A workaround for this seems to be to add a call to `i2c_hw_fsm_reset(i2c_num)` at the beginning of `i2c_driver_install` so that any previous I2C crash caused by a frozen hardware state machine can be cleared.
-With this workaround in place, the ESP32 does not continually crash.
+With this workaround in place, the ESP32 does not continually crash after the initial crash, but it will still crash the first time.

 ## How To Reproduce